Summer-ICERM-2024-Pyramid-Schemers/football-data-scraping/readme.md

 ]activate .
 instantiate
 ```
-4. If you wish to use an existing snapshot of the webpages instead of downloading them, extract a snapshot from the "rawdata_snapshots/" folder into a folder named "rawdata/".
+4. If you wish to use an existing snapshot of the webpages instead of downloading them, install git-lfs (on Windows its `git lfs install`).
+Then download the large files; you may need to use the commands `git lfs fetch` or `git lfs checkout`.
+Then extract a snapshot from the "rawdata_snapshots/" folder into a folder named "rawdata/".

 ## Usage